KHALEDKHLYAN/Face-Recognition/README.md

 2.Consider ethical and privacy implications when implementing a face recognition system.

 This guide provides a basic outline for implementing a face recognition system using the OpenCV and Face Recognition libraries.
-You may need to customize the implementation based on your specific use case and requirements.